metagn/rot/README.md

 ghi jkl`
 ```

 Allowed characters are (for now): Every character that is not used in the data format, except quote characters, and optionally the additional features that can be disabled (whether or not the character is usable is separately configurable).
-Right now these are the following characters: `,;={}()` and whitespace (default), `:[]#` (from optional features).
+Right now these are the following characters: `,;={}()` (default), `:[]#` (from optional features), and whitespace (optionally disabled, see section).

 Author note: I was not sure if these should be different from strings at first (even before the backtick quotes), but it seems more useful to me that something differentiated by syntax also represents something else semantically, after which it can also be extended to make full use of the distinction ("no whitespaces" is not a particularly useful distinction for data).
 In the end it is allowed to treat them as the same anyway.
 One way to make sense of the distinction might be that normal strings represent arbitrary text, while symbols represent a finite or pre-defined set of strings.
 These can be things like `null`, `true`/`false`, `NaN`, enum symbols, field/variable names, or even integers or real numbers.
 Distinguishing these from arbitrary text can be annoying, so arbitrary text is relegated to a separate syntax.
 But there is nothing wrong with using the syntax for arbitrary text for these values either.

 ### Phrase

-A phrase is a "row" of data, i.e. a collection of data values that cannot be empty. (see author note 3) Items of a phrase are delimited by inline whitespace or commas (`,`). (see author note 1)
+A phrase is a "row" of data, i.e. a collection of data values that cannot be empty. (see author note 3) Items of a phrase are delimited by inline whitespace or commas (`,`). (see author note 2)

 ```
 abc "def ghi" jkl